Key Components of Texas Partnerships

 - The partner manages the district school and is responsible for outcomes

-- The partner has autonomy over personnel, curriculum, calendar, and assessments
+- The partner has autonomy over personnel, time, budget, and academic program

 - The district school board and staff hold partners accountable through performance contract